-Asset Renewal Funding Ratio11 27%
+Asset Renewal Funding Ratio 94%

-The Asset Renewal Funding Ratio is the most important indicator and reveals that over the next 10 years, the organisation is forecasting that it will have 27% of the funds required for the optimal renewal and replacement of its assets.
+The Asset Renewal Funding Ratio is the most important indicator and reveals that over the next 10 years, the organisation is forecasting that it will have 94% of the funds required for the optimal renewal and replacement of its assets.
+To achieve this ratio, a thorough analysis was undertaken of renewal requirements within the 10 year planning period and renewals considered unwarranted, removed.